 Overseas educated dietitians – Examination stage

 The purpose of the examinations is to assess the competence of overseas qualified dietitians to practise dietetics in Australia.
-The examinations are based on the National Competency Standards for Entry Level Dietitians in Australia (NCS) (2009).
-Dietitians who pass both the written MCQ and oral examinations will be eligible to join the APD program.work is currently underway to transition the examinations to the revised National Competency Standards for Dietitians (2015) however candidates should refer to the 2009 version when preparing for their exams.
+The examinations are based on the National Competency Standards for Entry Level Dietitians in Australia (NCS) (2015).
+Dietitians who pass both the written MCQ and oral examinations will be eligible to join the APD program.
+Both the MCQ exam and Oral exam can only be sat a total of 3 times by any one candidate.

 Please see sections: